-If you’re shopping for a new smartphone, you can find tons of great deals on Samsung models, especially if you have an eligible trade-in?
+If you’re shopping for a new smartphone, there are tons of great deals on Samsung models, especially if you have an eligible trade-in?
 Samsung Galaxy smartphones rolled out their 11th generation last year with the new Samsung Galaxy S20 line.
 In addition, the Note series is still going strong.
 Samsung is also bringing back the flip phone with unique new designs like the Galaxy Z Flip.
-But no matter what sort of Galaxy smartphone deals you’re after, there are always bargains to be found, and we’ve got them right here: Below, we’ve rounded up all the best Samsung Galaxy deals on current- and last-gen devices that can save you some serious cash.
+But no matter what sort of Galaxy smartphone deals you’re after, there are always bargains to be found, and we’ve got them right here: Below, we’ve rounded up all the best Samsung Galaxy sales on current- and last-gen devices that can save you some serious cash.

 You can also take a look a the latest 5G phone deals for discounts on 5G Samsung phones.

 Apple joined the recent trend of releasing three new flagship models each year (starting with the iPhone 8, 8 Plus, and iPhone X in 2017), and Samsung jumped onto this train last year when it rolled out the budget-friendly Galaxy S10e along with the S10 and S10 Plus flagships.
 This year, Samsung changed that script a bit when it revealed its new Galaxy S20 line, which features two standard models — the 5G-capable Galaxy S20 and S20 Plus — along with a high-end premium device, the Galaxy S20 Ultra.